 Natalia Duncan Macker, Jackson

 Jennifer is a government and psychology teacher at Rock Springs High School.
 She has served in various leadership positions for Sweetwater County School District Number One, including social studies department chair.
-She earned her bachelor’s and master’s degree from the University of Wyoming.
-Jennifer is a lifetime member of the University of Wyoming Alumni Association, having served as a former member of the board of directors.
-She also is a member of the Wyoming Education Association, American Psychological Association and Teachers of Psychology in Secondary Schools.
-Jennifer was named 2014 Teacher of the Year for Rock Springs High School, is a 2016 Founders Fellow for the Bill of Rights Institute, and is 2017-2018 Sweetwater Education Association vice president.
-She is a member of the Leadership Wyoming 2019 class.
+She earned her bachelor’s and master’s degrees from the University of Wyoming.
+Jennifer graduated with the 2019 class of Leadership Wyoming and currently serves on the Leadership Wyoming board.
+She is also the vice chair of the Sweetwater County Museum board.
+She is a lifetime member of the University of Wyoming Alumni Association, having served as a former member of the board of directors.
+She is a member of the Wyoming Education Association, American Psychological Association and Teachers of Psychology in Secondary Schools.
+Jennifer was named 2014 Teacher of the Year for Rock Springs High School, is a 2016 Founders Fellow for the Bill of Rights Institute, and served as the 2017-2018 Sweetwater Education Association vice president.

 Kristin Walker, Jackson